hrouault/Brecs/README.md

 intermediate densities of active fluorophores.
 Active fluorophores must be sparse but their response on the camera can overlap.
-The theoretical limit for accurate reconstruction is one fluorophore per pixel on the camera, at higher densities, the acuracy quickly drops.
+The theoretical limit for accurate reconstruction is one fluorophore per pixel on the camera, at higher densities, the accuracy quickly drops.

 It is programmed in C, accompanied by a *Image J / Fiji* plugin.